48 things that happen in the UK when the monarch dies

-The Queen is under medical supervision at Balmoral after doctors became concerned for her health, Buckingham Palace said.
+Queen Elizabeth II has passed away after spending a day under medical supervision at Balmoral after doctors became concerned for her health.

-A Palace spokesperson said: “Following further evaluation this morning, the Queen’s doctors are concerned for Her Majesty’s health and have recommended she remain under medical supervision.
+A Palace spokesperson said earlier: “Following further evaluation this morning, the Queen’s doctors are concerned for Her Majesty’s health and have recommended she remain under medical supervision.
 The Queen remains comfortable and at Balmoral.”

-Concerns have now turned to the Queen's well-being and there is speculation about what will happen should she pass away.
+While tributes are pouring in, concerns are focused onto the intense protocol that must be followed after the death of the Queen.

 Sign up to our new free Indy100 weekly newsletter